bitslabsyr/stack/README.md

 * Your server has MongoDB already installed.
 * You understand how to edit files using vim (“vi”).
 * You have rights and know how to install Python libraries.

+## Wiki

+The instructions below detail how to install STACK and work with the toolkit largely from the web front-end.
+To learn more about STACK semantics, or how to interact with the app directly from the command line, [refer to our wiki](#).

 ## Installation